(Includes extracts courtesy of A.N.T.A. publications - Ranger Hope © 2017)

 With easy to handle coils it can be rolled like a hoop.

-If the coil is too large to be handled manually, it should be mounted as in Fig 6.21.
+If the coil is too large to be handled manually, it should be mounted as above.

 When coiling ropes down by hand, R.H. lay coil down clockwise and secure by lashing to prevent coils working open.